eth-educators/eth-docker/SETUP.md

 ### Client compose files

 Set the `COMPOSE_FILE` string depending on which client you are going to use.
-Add optional services like geth with `:` between the file names.
+Add optional services like openethereum with `:` between the file names.
 - `lh-base.yml` - Lighthouse
 - `prysm-base.yml` - Prysm
 - `teku-base.yml` - Teku
 - `nimbus-base.yml` - Nimbus
+- `oe.yml` - local openethereum eth1 chain node
 - `geth.yml` - local geth eth1 chain node
+- `prysm-slasher.yml` - Prysm experimental Slasher which helps secure the chain and may result in additional earnings.
+The experimental slasher can lead to missed attestations do to the additional resource demand.
 - `lh-grafana.yml` - grafana dashboard for Lighthouse
 - `prysm-grafana.yml` - grafana dashboard for Prysm.
 Not encrypted, do not expose to Internet.
 - `prysm-web.yml` - Prysm experimental Web UI and Grafana dashboard.
 Not encrypted, do not expose to Internet. **Mutually exclusive** with `prysm-grafana.yml`
-- `prysm-slasher.yml` - Prysm experimental Slasher which helps secure the chain and may result in additional earnings.
-The experimental slasher can lead to miss attestations do to the additional resource demand.
 - `nimbus-grafana.yml` - grafana dashboard for Nimbus
 - `teku-grafana.yml` - grafana dashboard for Teku

-For example, Lighthouse with local geth and grafana:
+For example, Lighthouse with local openethereum and grafana:
-`COMPOSE_FILE=lh-base.yml:geth.yml:lh-grafana.yml`
+`COMPOSE_FILE=lh-base.yml:oe.yml:lh-grafana.yml`

 > See [WEB](WEB.md) for notes on using the experimental Prysm Web UI

 In this setup, clients are isolated from each other.
-Each run their own validator, and if geth is in use, their own geth.
+Each run their own validator, and if eth1 is in use, their own eth1 node.
 This is perfect for running a single client, or multiple isolated clients each in their own directory.

 If you want to run multiple isolated clients, just clone this project into a new directory for